 North Florida Transportation Planning Organization.
-This subtask is anticipated to be completed through the use of a North Florida TPO general consultant.
+This subtask is anticipated to be completed through the use general consultant.

-Fulfillment of federal planning requirement to develop a performance based long range transportation plan (LRTP) with at least a 20 year planning horizon and update it every 5 years
+Fulfillment of federal planning requirement to develop a performance based long range transportation plan (LRTP) with at least a 20 years

-Developed 2015 model base year socio-economic data and project scope for the 2045 LRTP..
+Developed 2015 model base year socio-economic data and project scope for the 2045 LRTP...